 Rapid testing

 Point of care rapid tests capable of detecting influenza A and B virus infections are available, but healthcare providers and public health personnel should be aware that rapid influenza diagnostic tests have limited sensitivity and false negative results are common.
-Thus, negative results from rapid influenza diagnostic test should not be used to guide decisions regarding treating patients with influenza antiviral medications.
+Thus, negative results from rapid influenza diagnostic test should not be used to guide treatment decisions.
 In addition, false positive tests can occur and are more likely when influenza is rare in the community.
 When laboratory confirmation is desired, the preferred tests are polymerase chain reaction (PCR) and/or viral culture.

-MDPH has discontinued the use of the Rapid Influenza Diagnostic Report Form and faxed reporting of the rapid flu test results by providers is no longer necessary.
+MDPH discontinued the use of the Rapid Influenza Diagnostic Report Form and no longer requires reporting of rapid flu tests.

 Polymerase Chain Reaction (PCR) and Viral Culture Testing

-Laboratories in Massachusetts report all positive influenza laboratory tests to the Massachusetts Department of Public Health (MDPH), including viral culture and PCR.
+Laboratories in Massachusetts report all positive influenza tests they perform to the Massachusetts Department of Public Health (MDPH), including PCR and viral culture tests.

 Variant flu